Chances of being bitten by a Snake, Shark or Spider

 Number of Shark Attacks in Australia

 Who do sharks attack?
-Surfers appear to be most at risk:
+Who is most at risk?

 Source – Number of Shark Attacks in Australia

 You could say the numbers reflect what we might regard as common sense.
 Relatively speaking, the more time spent in the water and further from shore you venture the more likely it is you’ll be attacked.
 The key word is relatively.
 It is still very, very unlikely.

 With the huge amount of media coverage that a shark attack generates it may seem as though no toe should come anywhere near the water.
-As the stats show [see further down the page] the chances are your toes are almost perfectly safe.
-Almost, you can make them and the rest of you even safer by following the advice below:
+You can make your toes and the rest of you even safer by following the advice below:

 Risk of Shark attacks and swimming with Sharks

 A commonly held belief is that sharks can mistake someone in a wet suit and/or flippers for a seal.
 I’m not aware of any evidence to back this up.
 What is proven is you can reduce the risk of a shark attack by staying out of the water from dusk to dawn.
 Sharks are generally more active during this period.
 Another precaution you could take is to avoid engaging in any activity where sharks are known to feed, like swimming with them in an aquarium.